Carnatic music: Origin and history

+Carnatic music outside of South India

+From the 18th century, South Indian immigrant communities abroad increased, especially in Southeast Asia and Sri Lanka.
+Communities such as the Nattukottai Chettiars participate in the extension of the Carnatic cultural scene abroad, thanks to their rich patronage activity.
+Carnatic music artists therefore perform abroad among South Indian communities who request their coming, in order to enliven local community life.
+For a long time in Sri Lanka, Carnatic music was associated with Indian immigrants, and was often derogatorily referred to as "thosai kade music" ("music from the dosa shop"), in reference to the South Indians-owned restaurants and eateries that typically played this kind of music.

+From the 20th century, Carnatic music gained significant popularity among certain social strata of the Sri Lankan population, who were then heavily influenced by a prominent cultural movement known as the Hindu revival.
+Carnatic music was thus appropriated and highly promoted during the 1920s and 1930s as a cultural and identity marker of the Colombo and Jaffna bourgeoisies, and by extension of the Sri Lankan Tamils.
+The place given to Carnatic music in the construction of a modern Sri Lankan Tamil identity has reached significant proportions, such as its rise in the curricula of most Jaffna colleges, where it gradually replaced from the mid-1930s the teaching of Western classical music, or its high esteem among the upper social classes of Colombo and Jaffna, where the learning of Carnatic music among young women is expected as a sign of good education.
+Many people have travelled to India for improving their skills, and the flow of students to India from Sri Lanka or of Sri Lankan Tamil origin is constantly increasing.

 Nature

 The main emphasis in Carnatic music is on vocal music; most compositions are written to be sung, and even when played on instruments, they are meant to be performed in a singing style (known as gāyaki).
-Like Hindustani music, Carnatic music rests on two main elements: rāga, the modes or melodic formulæ, and tāḷa, the rhythmic cycles.
+Like Hindustani music, Carnatic music rests on two main elements: rāga, the modes or melodic formulae, and tāḷa, the rhythmic cycles.

 Today, Carnatic music is presented by musicians in concerts or recordings, either vocally or through instruments.
 Carnatic music itself developed around musical works or compositions of phenomenal composers (see below).

 Important elements

 Śruti

 Śruti commonly refers to musical pitch.
 It is the approximate equivalent of a tonic (or less precisely a key) in Western music; it is the note from which all the others are derived.
 It is also used in the sense of graded pitches in an octave.
 While there are an infinite number of sounds falling within a scale (or raga) in Carnatic music, the number that can be distinguished by auditory perception is twenty-two (although over the years, several of them have converged).
 In this sense, while sruti is determined by auditory perception, it is also an expression in the listener's mind.